Existence of multi-dimensional pulsating fronts for KPP equations: a new formulation approach: Description of a new wave profile

 In what follows we will adopt the methodology different from those in \cite{BH2002,BHR2005-2} and \cite{W2002} to prove the same results for KPP-type nonlinearity: \begin{theorem} Under the above assumptions on $A$ and $f$, for each $e\in\mathbb{S}^{N-1}$, there exists $c^*(e)>0$ such that for each $c\geq c^{*}(e)$, Problem \eqref{general-equation} has a pulsating travelling front solution $(c,u)$ propagating in the direction $e$ according to Definition \ref{PTF-definition}, while there exist no pulsating travelling fronts of speed $c$ for $c<c^*(e)$. \end{theorem}

 The focus of the present paper is to provide a more concise proof of the existence result based on the new formulation of the wave profile introduced above.
-The non-existence result with small speeds is a direct consequence of spreading properties for some solutions to the Cauchy problem associated with \eqref{general-equation} (see \cite{W2002} for instance).
-One may also refer to the proof of nonexistence in \cite{BH2002,BHR2005-2} that relies on the monotonicity of pulsating fronts.
+The nonexistence with small speeds is a direct consequence of spreading properties for some solutions to the Cauchy problem associated with \eqref{general-equation} (see \cite{W2002} for instance).
+One may also refer to \cite{BH2002,BHR2005-2} for other proofs of non-existence results.

 As already underlined, the main difference with the method in \cite{BH2002,BHR2005-2} is that we directly work with an equivalent uniformly parabolic problem \eqref{profile-equation}-\eqref{profile-limits} instead of a degenerate elliptic equation derived from the change of variables $(t,x)\mapsto(x\cdot e-ct, x)$ ($c\neq0$).
-In particular, our proof indicates that although it is known that for each given $e\in\mathbb{S}^{N-1}$, the profile of the pulsating fronts is in general quasi-periodic in time in the sense that the function $t\mapsto u(t,x+cte)$ is quasi-periodic for all $x\in\mathbb{R}^N$, there are still enough pulsating travelling fronts such that its profile is periodic in time.
+In particular, our proof indicates that although it is known that for each given $e\in\mathbb{S}^{N-1}$ the profile of the pulsating fronts is in general quasi-periodic in time, in the sense that the function $t\mapsto u(t,x+cte)$ is quasi-periodic for all $x\in\mathbb{R}^N$, there are still enough pulsating travelling fronts such that its profile is periodic in time.